rishabhsingh23/TodoList/README.md

 # TodoList

+I have also hosted it on heroku and used mongodb atlas for Database.
+Link to the app is : https://hidden-inlet-59796.herokuapp.com/

 This project allows user to make a to do List of the stuffs they are looking to execute.
 Once executed the work it automatically gets removed from the database.